 “I’m the creator of the Seven Realms along with Karma and Death, but we are not The Most High.
 That would be a more accurate term for the one you and most humans on Earth believe to be God.”

 I frowned in thought.
 “So you guys are like… lower gods then.”

 Nature chuckled.
 “In a way.
 We all come from The Most High, The All-One in the end.”

 As we walked, I observed the environment in front of us, taking the time to admire the trees rustling in the wind and breath in the crisp air.
 I could feel the soft grass between my toes as I looked at the clear river next to us.

 “So…” I said.
 “If I’m not dead, why are you here?
 Heck, why am I here?
 Whatever here is.”

 Nature didn’t respond right away, silently guiding me through the fields.
 She found a nice spot to sit, under a tree next to the river bank—providing shade from the sunlight.
 Nature sat down and I followed suit, sitting cross-legged.
-I stare at Nature in silence.
-She looks at me quietly, unoffended as my eyes trace over the stormy swirls I saw in her body.
+I stared at Nature in silence.
+She looked at me quietly, unoffended as my eyes traced over the stormy swirls I saw in her body.
 Nature was so… fascinating.

 Lost in captivation, I sat in peace for a while; Nature didn’t disturb me.
 Soon my attention was drawn elsewhere.
-Ahead of us—where there was not undergrowth in the way, I could see the fields in the distance being cut off by a wall of giant, no—freaking huge burning swords.
+Ahead of us—where there was no undergrowth in the way, I could see the fields in the distance being cut off by a wall of giant, no—freaking huge—burning swords.
 Fucking burning swords!